FAQ – Responsive grant

-- We have an idea for a pilot project that could be 3 years long.
-Do we have to apply for all 3 years’ worth of funding at once, or do we have to apply at the start of each year?
+- We have an idea for a pilot project that could be three years long.
+Do we have to apply for all three years’ worth of funding at once, or do we have to apply at the start of each year?

 - Do you require an applicant to find funding from other sources?